-In the previous two measurements for Norfolk Island's RPI, we collected price data on NI in February 2022 (when the project commenced) followed by May 2022.
-To bring Norfolk Island into alignment with the quarters used for measurement by Australia and New Zealand going forward, we have shifted this third measurement of the RPI for Norfolk to September rather than August; thus, Q3 covers the four months of May to August as a one-off adjustment.
+In the first two measurements for Norfolk Island's RPI, we collected price data on NI in February 2022 (when the project commenced) followed by May 2022.
+To bring Norfolk Island into alignment with the quarters used for measurement by Australia and New Zealand,3 we shifted the third measurement of the RPI for Norfolk to September rather than August; thus, Q3 covers the four months of May to August as a one-off adjustment.
 Aligning with the quarters used for the Australian and NZ CPIs allows for greater comparability and will be more informative for Norfolk Island.